 Two points of light burned out of the black like twin candle flames, staring at us with predatory intensity.
 I drew my revolver and aimed it at the creature; whether it was the Goat Man I didn’t know; could’ve been a black bear or a wild hog.
 Either way, it posed a threat.

 Whatever it was darted away into the dark.
 Paying no attention to the branches and briars in our way, we chased after the thing.
 A tree root decided to place itself conveniently in my way, causing me to fall flat in my face.
 The thing, whether it was actually the Goat-Man or not, had vanished.

 “You alright?” asked Steve as he helped me off the forest floor.
 I responded in the affirmative.

 “Was it… him?” asked Steve.

-“We’ll have to strategize before he kills again,” I said.
+“We’ll have to strategize before he kills again,” I stated.

-The alpacas made their bleating noises from the next pasture over as I slung hay into the trailer.
-I was surprised that Ma had sold the cattle for those weird camel-sheep, but apparently it was a good investment.
+The alpacas made their strange bleating noises from the next pasture over as I slung hay into the trailer.
+I had been surprised that Ma had sold the cattle for those weird camel-sheep, but apparently it was a good investment.
 They were lower maintenance than cows, and the fur was warm.
 Conrad sneezed.

 “Hay fever?”
 I inquired.

 He produced one of those middle-eastern scarves and wrapped it around his face.